Autism And Depression: How Do People With Autism Spectrum Disorder Experience Depression?

 Offering augmentative and alternative methods of communication can encourage those with autism to share their feelings and experiences.
 Visual supports like picture cards or social stories may help them communicate more effectively.
 Role-play activities and other sensory interventions can further enhance self-expression and improve emotional regulation.

-Facilitating connections: Building relationships can help manage depression among individuals with autism.
+Building relationships can help manage depression among individuals with autism.
 Encouraging social engagement with peers, family members, or mentors can help prevent isolation and provide emotional support.

-Addressing sensory needs
+Addressing the sensory needs of autistic people

 Sensory needs vary from person to person.
 Considering the individual's sensory preferences can help when managing depression.
 Providing a calming environment, controlling noise exposure, and engaging in activities that promote relaxation can help those with ASD regulate their emotions.